excellogalihs/arch/README.md

 127.0.1.1 arch.localdomain arch
 ```

-**Why?** This lets your own machine resolve its own hostname locally, without needing to ask a DNS server — some programs expect this to work even with no internet.
+Lets your machine resolve its own hostname locally without a DNS server — some programs expect this even offline.

 ---